 A Move in Memory

-We are an unreliable witness to the truth of our own experience.
+When describing the natural world our language does its best to define what we see.
+We are often awed and might pause on occasion to capture these moments digitally.
+But these recorded formats are fallible and ultimately unreliable.
+Technological advance renders formats obsolete; printed matter fades.
+In this way our recollections are impermanent, and the images which we commit to memory are similarly temporary, and moveable.
+We are unreliable witness to the truth of our own experience.
 The way each of us receives the images of our world is unique.
-Our ‘camera’ settings differ and thus do our recordings.
-Indeed, our memory playback is laden with white noise, questionable image definition, and distortion.
-Colours shift and camera positions alter; locations merge; time is undone.
+Our ‘camera’ settings differ, as do our recordings.
+Indeed, our memory playback is laden with white noise, questionable image definition, and distortion; colours shift and camera positions alter; locations merge; time is undone.